shivaaanshayyy/Book-recommendation-system/README.md

 2. Popularity-based recommender system:
 With this, we display the top 50 books based on the most-ratings given by the users.
-We are only taking the books that have recieved more than 250 ratings.
+We are only taking the books that have recieved more than 250 ratings and then we calculate the average rating.